suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 key distribution method to encrypt a firmware image, while KEK_2 would encrypt configuration data.

-A significant portion of this document addresses content key distribution, employing two methods: AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
-The table below summarizes the main properties related to their deployment:
+A substantial part of this document focuses on content key distribution, utilizing two primary methods: AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
+The key properties associated with their deployment are summarized in {{cek-distribution}}.

 | Number of<br/>Long-Term<br/>Keys | Number of<br/>Content<br/>Encryption<br/>Keys (CEKs)                  | Use Case                                     | Recommended?         |
 |----------------------------------|-----------------------------------------------------------------------|----------------------------------------------|----------------------|
 | Same key<br/>for all<br/>devices | Single<br/>CEK per<br/>payload<br/>shared<br/>with all<br/>devies     | Legacy<br/>Usage                             | No, bad<br/>practice |
 | One key<br/>per device           | Single<br/>CEK per<br/>payload<br/>shared<br/>with all<br/>devies     | Efficient<br/>Payload<br/>Distribution       | Yes                  |
 | One Key<br/>per device           | One CEK<br/>per payload<br/>encryption<br/>transaction<br/>per device | Point-to-<br/>Point Payload<br/>Distribution | Yes                  |
+{: #cek-distribution title="Content Key Distribution: Comparison"}

-The use of firmware encryption in IoT devices introduces the risk of a battery exhaustion attack.
+The use of firmware encryption in battery-powered IoT devices introduces the risk of a battery exhaustion attack.
 This attack exploits the high energy cost of flash memory operations.
 To execute this attack, the adversary must be able to swap detached payloads